 3. Data minimization

 To comply with this principle you should always keep in mind that the data you process must be compatible with your purpose and all unnecessary data must be minimized.
 Ask yourself: “Do I really need this particular data to reach my purpose?”
 “Can I justify the data being processed?”

 The supervisory authority may request you to justify why you handle, for example, the identification number, and you’ll need to come up with a valid answer.

 Another important element of the minimization principle is getting rid of all the data that are no longer needed.
 If you’ve considered 10 candidates for a particular position and hired one, you must delete the data about 9 other candidates.
 You cannot store data just in case.

-Introduce minimization routines to find unnecessary data and anonymize it or simply erase.
-For instance, if you have personal data in your emails after the hiring process is complete, delete the data unless you have a consent.
+Introduce minimization routines to find unnecessary data and anonymize it or simply erase it.
+For instance, if you have personal data in your emails after the hiring process is complete, delete the data unless you have consent.

 5. Storage limitation

 According to the storage limitation principle, you will need to assign the retention period for all the data categories you store.
 Answer these questions: “What principles or criteria do I use to define retention?”, “How I’m going to explain why I kept data for so long?”.